 After completing the book and in order to claim the square of choice, a review must be written.
 Each review is graded for completion, student analysis, and proper use of language mechanics.

 - Basic Information

-- Essential Question Analysis
+- Essential Question Analysis (varies based on class)

 If a student wishes to read more than two books per quarter, they are able to earn extra credit.
 These extra reviews must earn at least an 80% to be counted.
 Students may also earn extra credit by earning a Reading Bingo, which is a traditional five-in-a-row bingo.